Resource Center

 timeero timesheet admin view

-reliable time-tracking tool, such as Timeero, benefits Colorado employers and employees in various ways.
+A reliable time-tracking tool, such as Timeero, benefits Colorado employers and employees in various ways.

-Meal Breaks in Colorado
+Meal breaks in Colorado

-Meal Deductions
+Meal deductions

 • Reasonable cost or fair market value of meals.
 The employer can count the cost of the meal towards the employee's minimum hourly wage.
 The cost should be either what the employer reasonably spent to provide the meal or what the meal would cost in a fair market (whichever is less).

-Rest Breaks in Colorado
+Rest breaks in Colorado

 colorado rest breaks